-Teams will be used in the debates described below.
-Each student will be on two debate teams during the semester.
-Each team will engage as a team in one debate.
-The debate teams will typically have three or four members.
+Teams will be used in the board meetings described below.
+Each student will be on two board meeting teams during the semester.
+Each team will engage as a team in one board meeting.
+The board meeting teams will typically have three members.
 Every student will have an opportunity to agree with one other student to pair up on a team.
-The professor will then join the pairs or individuals not opting to pair up onto debate teams.
+The professor will then join the pairs or individuals not opting to pair up onto board meeting teams.